CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The adjustable dial fit ensures the helmet will fit you well and will be comfortable.
 The magnetic buckle makes fastening effortless, and the in-build lock will allow you to secure your helmet against thieves.

-Additionally, the helmet passed all necessary certifications, and it also features MIPS technology for improving your safety.
+Additionally, the helmet passed all necessary certifications and features MIPS technology for improving your safety.

 Why Should You Wear a Helmet?

 I wear a helmet every time I sit on my bike.
-It doesn’t matter if I ride 60 miles trip or to a local grocery store.
-You never know what happens, so it is better to be protected.
+It doesn’t matter if I ride 60-mile trip or to a local grocery store.
+You never know what will happen, so it is better to be protected.

 TIP: You may also like Bicycle Safety Tips for the 21st Century.